Love4684/Data-Structures-and-Algorithms/DS-ALGO/Spring Boot/README.rst

 DispatcherServlet receives all of the HTTP requests and delegates them to controller classes.

-Spring bean:
+Spring Dependency Injection
 ------------

-an instance of a class managed by the Spring Container

-Spring (IoC) Container: the core part of Spring that is responsible for managing all the beans
+Dependency Injection is a fundamental aspect of the Spring framework, through which the Spring container “injects” objects into other objects or “dependencies”.

 Types of controller in web MVC i.e
 ------------